 - When the turkey is almost done, make the dairy-free mashed potatoes.

 - When the turkey is done, remove it to a serving platter.
 Arrange the carrots around it.

-- Serve.
+- Serve the turkey, gravy and mashed potatoes while hot.
 Be sure to refrigerate any leftovers.

 DON’T FORGET TO PIN THIS, SO YOU DON’T LOSE IT!
 ALSO, BE SURE TO CHECK OUT MY OTHER ALLERGY-FRIENDLY PINTEREST BOARDS.